wax-office-of-inspector-general/waxguilds/reports/greeneosiobp/latest.md

 **WAX Galaxy Sales Bot Updates: (@waxgalaxybot) [telegram]**

-- Users Count: 852 (0.1% increase from last update)
+- Users Count: 852
-- Accounts Count: 2578 (1% increase from the last update)
+- Accounts Count: 2587 (0.5% increase from the last update)

-On average daily we send out more than 2300+ notifications to users.
+On average daily we send out more than 3000+ notifications to users.

 ---